leonardinius/leonardinius.github.io/_posts/2014-08-06-devops-101-on-saltstack-example.md

 In business there is no place for separate development and operations teams working independently in isolated environments.
 There is ONLY ONE PRODUCT TEAM.
 Period.
-Product team is solely and completely responsible for Product, there is no other group to blame for mis-deployment or misconfiguration.
+Product team is solely and completely responsible for Product, there is no other group to blame for misdeployment or misconfiguration.
 Everybody needs to communicate, cooperate and work together.

 I don't completely buy into _DevOps universal swiss knife idea_.
 It's clear